Skip to main content

 Erzherzog-Johann-Brücke:

-As long as there are no streetcars or other traffic running over the main bridge, the bridge’s roadway crossings and the track pull-outs can be renewed.
+As long as there was no streetcars or other traffic running over the main bridge, the bridge’s roadway crossings and the track pull-outs were renewed.

 Construction period: 19.7. – 8.8.